 rd (1 - Tc)L + re (1 - L).

-The Commission will estimate or determine, as the case may be, the amounts or values-

-to which this subclause applies; and
+The Commission will estimate or determine, as the case may be, the amounts or values to which this subclause applies as soon as practicable after this determination comes into force.

-in respect of the disclosure year 2011,

-as soon as practicable after this determination comes into force.

 In this clause-